How Can Optical Communications Shape the Future of Deep Space Communications? A Survey

 \section{DSOC Networking Protocols}

 In addition to the different physical layer techniques and their impact on DSOC performance as we discussed in the sections~\ref{sec:dsPMod} and~\ref{sec:dsretech2}, networking protocols are of paramount importance to make the communications links reliable and overcome a number of different complex challenges facing DSOC discussed in Section~\ref{sec:dscomb}.
 Seamless coordination between satellites, ground communications systems, and DS probes is needed.
 Matured terrestrial network protocols are mostly {inefficient} in DS environments where distances are extreme and connections are intermittent; hence, as suggested in~\cite{hooke2001interplanetary}, calling for well-tailored network protocols is essential.
-NASA, for example, relies on delay/disruption tolerant networking (DTN)~\cite{burleigh2003delay,CCSDSspaceprotocals,papastergiou2014delay} architecture as an intuitive solution for space missions.
+NASA, for example, relies on delay/disruption tolerant networking (DTN) architecture~\cite{burleigh2003delay,CCSDSspaceprotocals,papastergiou2014delay} as an intuitive solution for space missions.
 The architecture can handle excessive delays and fast-changing environment while maintaining reliability.

-The Consultative Committee for Space Data Systems (CCSDS), which is one of the most important organizations that discuss and set standards for space data systems, recommends architectures for space networks, such as space communications protocol specifications (\acrshort{scps}) architecture~\cite{akyildiz2004state}, space packet protocol (\acrshort{sp})-based architecture~\cite{CCSDSspacepocket}, and \acrshort{ip} architecture. {Due to its ability to handle long and variable delays and link intermittent connectivity issues, \acrshort{dtn}, however, is the most persuasive architecture.} The automatic store-and-forward feature of DTN, which allows packets to be forwarded to the next destination only if the availability of the corresponding link is ensured, is making the DTN architecture a natural choice for severe environments~\cite{vasilakos2016delay,jones2006routing}.
+The Consultative Committee for Space Data Systems (CCSDS), which is one of the most important organizations that discuss and set standards for space data systems, recommends architectures for space networks including DTN, space communications protocol specifications (\acrshort{scps}) architecture~\cite{akyildiz2004state}, space packet protocol (\acrshort{sp})-based architecture~\cite{CCSDSspacepocket}, and \acrshort{ip} architecture. {{Rendering to} its ability to handle long and variable delays and link intermittent connectivity issues, \acrshort{dtn} is the most persuasive architecture.} The automatic store-and-forward feature of DTN, which allows packets to be forwarded to the next destination only if the availability of the corresponding link is ensured, is making the DTN architecture a natural choice for severe environments~\cite{vasilakos2016delay,jones2006routing}.